 Trekking equipment information.

 Get some trek equipment checklist for your reference to prepare for your mountain trekking.
 Writing in the below checklist should help you with your packing for any of our trips.
-Please remember that you should always try to keep the weight of your clothing equipment down to a minimum to meet the carrying luggage policy.
+Please remember that you should always try to keep the weight of your clothing and equipment down to a minimum to meet the carrying luggage policy.

-It is the major aspect to decide the gear or clothes item to carry while traveling to the new destination.
+It is the major aspect to decide the gear or clothes item to carry while traveling to a new destination.
 The things we need to carry will depend on the type of hiking destination, duration, traveling months, altitude, and the environment of the destinations.
 Get to know the trekking equipment sample checklist as given below.
 You do not necessarily need to bring everything that is listed below, use your own experience and judgment to make the right decision.

 A bottle of water is a must.
 To stay hydrated when the temperature is warm, you should drink four cups of water every sixty minutes.
 That’s the equivalent of one liter of water.
 When the temperature is cooler, you’ll need two cups of water per hour.
 When hiking in the heat, humidity, or at higher altitudes, this doubles to roughly 1 liter every hour.
 Also, know yourself and listen to your body so ask the guide clearly whether you will be able to refill the bottle on the trail or not.
 On a long day, you may need to carry 2 Liters of water where you don’t come across a drinking water source.
 Often on a popular hiking trail, it is easy to get a water source.
 Weighs an additional 1 to 2 Kilograms.